oblivioncth/CLIFp/README.md

     CLIFp play -t "Interactive Buddy"

-Or if feeling spontanious, use the **-r** switch, followed by a library filter to select a title randomly:
+Or if feeling spontaneous, use the **-r** switch, followed by a library filter to select a title randomly:

     CLIFp play -r game